minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 yy identifies the step/call (within the flow, in 2 digits with 10-step increments so that later other steps can be injected), e.g for the vaccination flow:

+* tvs / digid: 10
-* event_providers: 10
+* event_providers: 20
 * access_tokens: 20
-* unomi: 30
+* unomi: 40
-* event call: 40
+* event call: 50
-* storing events: 50
+* storing events: 60
-* prepare issue call: 60
+* prepare issue call: 70
-* signer call: 70
+* signer call: 80
-* storing credentials: 80
+* storing credentials: 90

 See [Appendix A](#appendix-a) for the currently known steps for all major flows.